Released: 6th September 1999

 Chart run: 4-8-10-16-20-27-33-43-60-74

 Mickey is actually a cover of a cover.
 The song originates back to 1979 when it was recorded by Racey, although their version was called Kitty.
-The track was subsequently popularised in 1982 by Toni Basil when the lyric was changed to Mickey and the: “Oh Mickey you’re so fine, you’re so fine you blow my mind, hey Mickey” chant was added.
+The track was subsequently popularised in 1982 by Toni Basil when the lyric was changed to Mickey, and the: “Oh Mickey you’re so fine, you’re so fine you blow my mind, hey Mickey” chant was added.
 The single was a huge success, peaking at #2 in the UK and #1 in America.
-Yet, Toni Basil’s music career was brief, and she scored no other significant hits, which left Mickey as a largely-forgotten curio of the early ‘80s.
+Yet, Toni Basil’s music career was brief, and she scored no other significant hits, which left Mickey as a largely forgotten curio of the early ‘80s.
 Thus, as cover versions go, it was an inspired choice for Lolly to record in 1999 because the sound of Mickey fitted perfectly into the style and image that she had established with her debut single.

 Indeed, there wasn’t much that needed doing with Mickey to get it ready for another assault on the charts.
 Sure, the production needed updating a bit, and Lolly has a higher pitch than Toni Basil, so it was shifted into a different key.
 But otherwise, the song remains largely the same as the original, and that’s not a problem because any changes made would likely have been for change’s sake.
 The updated production alone is a glorious enhancement; considering there aren’t any backing vocalists credited on the song, we’ll presume that the low hum in the background of the melody hook is just an additional synth line.
 Either way, it’s so good and gives Mickey a real sense of giddy pop euphoria.

 Mickey went on to become Lolly’s biggest hit in the UK; it peaked at #4 and spent three weeks in the top 10.
-It was an impressive performance for an act whose target audience was still somewhat difficult to define.
+That was an impressive performance for an act whose target audience was still somewhat difficult to define.
 A few weeks after the single charted, Lolly’s debut album – imaginatively titled My First Album (it does what it says on the tin) – entered the chart at #21.
 Sure, she might not have been a market-leading headline act, but Lolly was nonetheless establishing herself as a steady chart force.
-Having now enjoyed success with an uptempo and a cover version, the next step was inevitable – particularly with the festive season looming on the horizon – but could Lolly pull off a ballad?